bparanj/crystal/electronics/experiments/queue/parallel-voltage-limiting.md

 3. Applications:
    - Used in signal conditioning, power supplies, and circuits requiring precise voltage limits.

----

-This experiment can be easily simulated in Tinkercad, where you can visualize the clamping effect of the parallel diode and experiment with different diodes to observe how they impact the voltage-limiting behavior.
+you can visualize the clamping effect of the parallel diode and experiment with different diodes to observe how they impact the voltage-limiting behavior.